 What is community energy?

-Community energy (CE) projects offer production of renewable energy (RE) from local sources such as solar, biomass, hydropower, and geothermal.
+CE projects offer generation of renewable energy (RE) from local sources such as solar, biomass, hydropower, and geothermal.
 Projects are developed and implemented through active participation of local communities, in which citizens work together to co-finance, co-develop, and co-operate RE plants.
 Sustainable energy distribution, such as local heating networks or biogas filling stations might even work only as CE projects.
 Plus, through active communication, transparent decision-making, and local benefit sharing CE projects have high social acceptance.
 All in all, fostering CE projects is highly promising for increasing the share of RE in the BSR.

 Who benefits from our project?

 No comprehensive documents about CE exist in the BSR.
 Co2mmunity’s objectives are to create this CE knowledge base and to enhance the institutional capacities.
 These benefits will not only be felt by municipalities, but also institutions responsible for regional energy planning, political decision-makers, and both energy and citizen’s associations that facilitate CE projects.
 And of course we hope that the citizens and organisations directly involved in our pilot projects across the BSR will gain immediate benefits through the experience and the energy generated.

 What will we do?

 Renewable energy cooperative partnerships (RENCOPs) are the core of Co2mmunity as they initiate and support CE projects.
 In each partner region, Co2mmunity will initiate and manage a RENCOP.
 A transnational exchange of RENCOPs will result in a transferable RENCOP model and roadmap.
 This will enable a transnational catch-up process between frontrunners and followers as well as enhance the capacity of local, regional, and BSR-wide actors to foster CE.
 Beyond this, Co2mmunity will develop a synthesis report on the current CE situation in the BSR, including a compilation of case studies.
 It will showcase success factors of CE projects that are transferable across contexts.
 We will also develop locally specific CE handbooks and white papers for public stakeholders.
 Co2mmunity’s planned outputs are detailed below and additional information on our activities so far can be found on our RENCOP and CE project pages, as well as the project database created for Co2mmunity.